Diagram Of Muscles In Chest

 2. Pectoralis Minor: The Deep-Lying Support

 Located beneath the pectoralis major, the pectoralis minor is a smaller, triangular muscle.
 It originates from ribs 3-5 and inserts onto the coracoid process of the scapula (shoulder blade).
 Its primary function is to depress and protract the scapula (pulling the shoulder blade down and forward).
 It also assists in downward rotation of the scapula.
-While less visible than the pectoralis major, it plays a vital role in shoulder stability and overall upper body mechanics.
+Even so, while less visible than the pectoralis major, it plays a vital role in shoulder stability and overall upper body mechanics.
 Ignoring this muscle in training can lead to postural imbalances and shoulder issues.

 3. Serratus Anterior: The Boxer's Muscle